koseidiamond/KoseiHelper/README.md

 Oshiro/ghost doors that are slightly bouncy but have more options (mainly visual/sfx and the option to always refill a dash, being one use, or bounce slightly differently).
 They come in two flavors: sprite or tileset (resizable).
 ### Custom Temple Cracked Block
 The red blocks in chapter 5 that can be broken by seekers, but allowing custom visuals (debris, texture and tint), sounds, and health (requiring x number of hits to be destroyed).
+### Shatter Block
+Ported from Strawberry Jam (Fractured Iridescence).
+These blocks can be destroyed if the player has enough speed.

 ## Refills